 Why this matters

-A tls.Config is created with InsecureSkipVerify: true, which disables verification of the server's certificate chain and host name.
-Any attacker who can intercept the connection can present any certificate and read or tamper with the traffic — a classic man-in-the-middle hole.
+This turns off verification of the server's certificate chain and host name, so any attacker who can intercept the connection can present any certificate and read or tamper with the traffic: a classic man-in-the-middle hole.
 For OAuth/OIDC this leaks authorization codes, access tokens, and client secrets in transit.

 Never set InsecureSkipVerify: true.
 Leave verification on (the default).
 To trust a private CA in development, set RootCAs to a *x509.CertPool loaded with that CA instead.